Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Theory

 \subsection{Relation between working equations of UCC-EPT and UCC-PPT}

-Both electron propagator theory (EPT) and polarization propagator theory (PPT) originate from the many-body Green's function formalism.
-EPT employs the one-particle Green's function to describe single-electron propagation and thus treats electron-detachment [$(N-1)$-electron state] and electron-attachment [$(N+1)$-electron state] processes.
-By contrast, PPT uses the two-particle (``particle-hole'' pair) Green's function to characterize the response of the electron density to an external perturbation, making it suitable for computing neutral excitation in an $N$-electron system.
 At the level of working equations, UCC-based EPT and PPT share the same ground-state amplitude equations for a given truncation scheme.
 Moreover, the structure of the ($N\pm1$)-electron state eigenvalue equations in UCC-EPT closely parallels that of the excited-state eigenvalue equations in UCC-PPT.
-Within the UCCSD model, both frameworks yield $2 \times 2$ block-type eigenvalue equations.
-In the qUCCSD scheme, the $\bar{H}_{\mathrm{SS}}$ block plays a leading role in determining the accuracy of excitation energies dominated by single-excitation character; analogously, the $\bar{H}_{\mathrm{1h-1h}}$ and $\bar{H}_{\mathrm{1p-1p}}$ blocks primarily govern the accuracy of IPs for 1h-dominated electron-detached states and EAs for 1p-dominated electron-attached state, respectively.
-Hence, each corresponding block in the $2\times 2$ block matrices serves a comparable role within the eigenvalue equations of the two frameworks.
+Within the UCCSD model, both frameworks yield $2 \times 2$ block-type eigenvalue equations. {In the qUCCSD scheme,\cite{Liu2021} the $\bar{H}_{\mathrm{SS}}$ block provides the largest contribution to excitation energies dominated by single-excitation character; likewise, the $\bar{H}_{\mathrm{1h-1h}}$ and $\bar{H}_{\mathrm{1p-1p}}$ blocks contribute most to the IPs of 1h-dominated electron-detached states and to the EAs of 1p-dominated electron-attached state, respectively.} Hence, each corresponding block in the $2\times 2$ block matrices serves a comparable role within the eigenvalue equations of the two frameworks.
 The key distinction between UCC-EPT and UCC-PPT lies in the specific terms included in the respective blocks: each block in the ($N\pm1$)-electron state eigenvalue equations of UCC-EPT contains a subset of the terms present in the corresponding excited-state eigenvalue equations of UCC-PPT.
 The relevant $\bar{H}$ components of the qUCCSD and IP/EA-qUCCSD eigenvalue equations are summarized in Table~\ref{t1}.
 In the IP-qUCCSD scheme, the $\bar{H}_{\mathrm{1h-1h}}$, $\bar{H}_{\mathrm{1h-2h1p}}$, and $\bar{H}_{\mathrm{2h1p-1h}}$ blocks draw their contributions solely from $\bar{H}_{ij}$, $\bar{H}_{ij,ka}$, and $\bar{H}_{ci,ab}$, respectively -- terms that also constitute parts of $\bar{H}_{\mathrm{SS}}$, $\bar{H}_{\mathrm{SD}}$ and $\bar{H}_{\mathrm{DS}}$ in qUCCSD.
 The $\bar{H}_{\mathrm{DD}}$ block in qUCCSD includes an additional $\bar{H}_{ab,cd}$ contribution that is absent from the $\bar{H}_{\mathrm{2h1p-2h1p}}$ block of IP-qUCCSD.
 Analogous relationships hold for the EA-qUCCSD method.
 Consequently, once UCC-PPT equations are derived and implemented, the corresponding UCC-EPT formulations can be constructed directly and efficiently, since all required $\bar{H}$ terms are already available within the UCC-PPT framework.